nicolaspratg/Rick-And-Morty/README.md

     npm start
     ```

-    The backend server will start on `http://localhost:5000`.
+    The backend server will start on `http://localhost:3001`.

 2. **Start the frontend server**:
     ```sh
     cd ../frontend
-    npm start
+    npm run dev
     ```

-    The frontend server will start on `http://localhost:3000`.
+    The frontend server will start on `http://localhost:5173`.

 3. **Open your browser** and navigate to `http://localhost:3000` to use the application.